keuller/event-driven-platform/user-service.md

 }
 ```

-You must get a reply like that:
+You must get a reply like this:

 ```json
 {